Pivot-RP Profiles: Profile Advanced Search

 - Country: Select from the drop down list of countries to limit profiles to those from one or more countries.
 When you select Australia, Canada, or United States, an additional States/Territory/Province drop down list will appear to further limit the results.

 You can also use the filters on the left side of the screen to further define your search query.
 Communities are assigned to a profile via an automated process.

-The default search setting is to search across all communities in Pivot.
+The default search setting is to search across all communities in Pivot-RP.
 You can expand individual communities by clicking on the blue arrows to see the specific sub-communities in which faculty were found in connection to your search query.
 You may click on multiple communities.

 Your search results will display the distribution of faculty profiles returned in the results list across all of the communities modeled in the filter list, but the results list will only display those listed within the specified community(ies)

 After you conduct a search, numbers will appear in parentheses beside each community or sub-community (regardless whether the community was included in the search query), indicating the number of faculty listed in your search results that are associated with each community.